When in the City Of Nawabs - Things To Do in Lucknow

 Vidhan Bhawan

-The Vidhan Sabha Bhawan or simply Vidhan Bhawan is one of the finest examples of Indo-European architectural craftsmanship of the twentieth century.
+The Vidhan Sabha Bhawan, commonly known as Vidhan Bhawan, is one of the finest examples of Indo-European architectural craftsmanship from the twentieth century and stands among the notable tourist attractions in Lucknow.

 kanshiram park, The Piccadily Lucknow, Places to see in Lucknow